Having a successful vaginal birth after a C- Section is crucial. The joy of every mom who has walked this path is to have a successful birth story.

 There’s no better time to start than when you realize you’re pregnant.
 You can start preparing for labor right from the first trimester.

 Choose the right nutrition.
-Eat healthy foods that are beneficial to your body and the overall well-being of you and your baby.
+Eat healthy foods that benefit your body and your baby’s overall well-being.

 Also, moderate exercise such as walking is a good idea.

-Pregnancy yoga classes is a good idea or you can also indulge in other forms of exercises approved by your GP; anything to make your body strong and ready for labor.
+Pregnancy yoga classes are a good idea, or you can also indulge in other forms of exercise approved by your GP; anything to make your body strong and ready for labor.

 4. Have a Positive Mindset